lozukka/learning-javascript-part2/README.md

 # Project 2.5
 Just a very simple and basic local storage structure.

+# Project 3: FAQ accordion
+User can click questions, and then that answer is shown.
+Other answers are hidden.

+I learned:
+- refreash project about classList.toggle

-# Project 3: Image slider
+# Project 4: Image slider
 User can click buttons: next or previous, and then the image change.

 I learned:
 - I learned to use index-numbers
 - The main logic flow was a little difficult to figure out, but it slowly was coming together.

+# Project 5: Traffic light